shilongdai/vsDiaryWriter/README.md

 # vsDiaryWriter
+## IMPORTANT, THE WIKI AND THIS IS OUT OF DATE.
+WILL UPDATE SOON.
 ## Overview:
 The VSDiayWriter is a diary writer that supports search indexing, encryption, authentication, and HTML editing.
 The application is designed modularly and supports multiple types of components that users can freely choose from.